fabric/fabric/sites/docs/concepts/networking.rst

 available ``netcat``, via ``ssh gatewayhost nc %h %p``.

-Fabric supports ``ProxyCommand`` by accepting command string (`str` or `unicode`) objects in the ``gateway`` kwarg of `.Connection`; this is then used to populate a `paramiko.proxy.ProxyCommand` object at connection time.
+Fabric supports ``ProxyCommand`` by accepting command string (`str` or `unicode`) objects in the ``gateway`` kwarg of `.Connection`; this is used to populate a `paramiko.proxy.ProxyCommand` object at connection time.

-As with most other :ref:`SSH config directives <ssh-config>`, this will be done automatically on your behalf if SSH config loading is enabled and your config file contains an applicable ``ProxyCommand`` directive for the current connection.

-..
-TODO: expand this when 'in-memory' ssh_config manipulation becomes a thing
-..
-TODO: add note about ``ssh -J`` sometime

 Additional concerns
 -------------------

-If you're unsure which of the two approaches to use: use ``direct-tcpip``.
+If you're unsure which of the two approaches to use: use ``ProxyJump`` style.
 It performs better, uses fewer resources on your local system, and has an easier-to-use API.

 .. warning::
-    Using both types of gateways simultaneously (i.e. supplying a `.Connection` as the ``gateway`` via kwarg or config, *and* loading a config file containing ``ProxyCommand``) is considered an error and will result in an exception.
+    Requesting both types of gateways simultaneously to the same host (i.e. supplying a `.Connection` as the ``gateway`` via kwarg or config, *and* loading a config file containing ``ProxyCommand``) is considered an error and will result in an exception.

-..
-TODO:
-    wants an option to say "I understand that I have both active, please ignore my SSH conf file".
-(Can't do this by default or folks unaware there's a conflict will have a bad time.
-Also, ambiguity etc.)

 other sections TK... (maybe nest files further??):